Saturday, July 17, 2021

 Well, if there is one true God, wouldn't He have the ability to reach out to you?
 What could happen if you prayed to Him, in sincerity, asking for His direction?

 Don't trust 'a feeling'.
-Don't expect to hear a voice in your head.
+The Bible warns us that our feelings can't be trusted.
+(Jeremiah 17:9) Don't expect to get a sign or hear a voice in your head.
 Lily Tomlin famously cracked: "When we talk to God, that's called prayer.
 When God talks to us, that's called schizophrenia."

 It might just be God trying to reach out to you.